-Impact investments portfolio: exceeding the target with a $\in$ 1bn commitment in the impact fund for the structured energy transition with LBP and LBPAM
+Impact investments portfolio: exceeding the target with a €1bn commitment in the impact fund for the structured energy transition with LBP and LBPAM

-1 - Target of being among the top 5% to 10% of insurance companies in terms of ESG ratings; ISS ESG and Moody's ESG no longer provide ESG ratings for CNP Assurances following the delisting of its shares.
+^{1 -} Target of being among the top 5% to 10% of insurance companies in terms of ESG ratings; ISS ESG and Moody's ESG no longer provide ESG ratings for CNP Assurances following the delisting of its shares.
 For this reason, CNP Assurances' relative positioning in the insurance sector is now calculated as an average of the ratings provided by three agencies (MSCI, Sustainalytics and S&P Global CSA) vs five agencies previously.
-In the interests of consistency, the historical indicator has been recalculated using these three agencies' ratings 2/ At end-2023, commitments total €1.6bn (of which €0.4 bn has already been deployed).
+In the interests of consistency, the historical indicated using these three agencies' ratings 2/4 end-2023, commitments total 1.6 ho (of which 1.6 ho has already been deployed).
 This amount will be deployed over several years as impact projects are financed.